uday1201/greenprompt/README.md

 # GreenPrompt 🌱

 ## Overview
-GreenPrompt is a local-first tool for macOS that tracks and visualizes the real-world energy consumption of AI prompts.
+GreenPrompt is a local-first tool that tracks and visualizes the real-world energy consumption of AI prompts, locally.
 It intercepts or wraps LLM calls (via Ollama’s local API), samples CPU/GPU power, logs prompt metadata and energy usage, and provides both CLI and Web UI interfaces for analysis.

 > **macOS only** (uses `powermetrics` for power sampling)